Photo Credit: Michel Curi

 That doesn’t exactly look great…

 Still, just because an area is “high crime” doesn’t make it “dangerous”.
+Up in Georgia, you’ll find that Atlanta has a much lower score of 3 with a smaller population.
 In Jacksonville, only 14% of total crime is violent, which means that crime rate should prompt more caution than fear.

 One Reddit user had some decent general advice…